RahaSey/Pokemon-Gen6-Tracker/README.md

 # Pokemon-Gen6-Tracker
-Kaizo tracker for gen 6 and 7 modified
+Kaizo tracker for the Citra emulator for gen 6 and 7 modified

 All Credits to [accruenewblue](https://github.com/accruenewblue) for the [code](https://github.com/accruenewblue/Citra-Tracker), i just made it so you don't need to use your web browser to use the tracker.